Skip to content ↓

 Roblox advice - Roblox is an online multiplayer game where children can play and communicate with anyone who has the game on their computers.
 Children can speak to each other via chat rooms within the game.
 We have been informed of some incidents which have occurred in relation to the game.

 Momo advice - Momo is an unknown source that has been uploaded to a few different apps/websites.
-It is a distressing character that may be provoking children to be violent to themselves and others.
+It is a distressing character that may provoke children to be violent towards themselves and others.
 See attachments below for more information and guidance.